andrea-aus-hh/taxdoo-magento2-extension/README.md

 ## Support

-If you find a bug in this extension, or you want to request a new feature, don't be afraid to open a new issue.
-Please notice that this extension is not being developed by Taxdoo and is not officially supported by the company.
-It's been made for self-educational purposes and fun.
+If you find a bug in this extension, or you want to request a new feature, don't be afraid to open a new issue or get in touch with me.

+Please also refer to the [Taxdoo API Documentation](https://dev.taxdoo.com/).